 - Some of the female ducks in the Disney Ducks Comic Universe have "hair" on their heads in addition to feathers, while most of the male ducks just have white "feathers" that behave like hair, as in the case of Scrooge's whiskers.
 Gyro Gearloose does have "hair", though, and Gladstone Gander's curls seem to vary between being feathers and actually being colored blond, Depending On The Colorist.

-Some male examples exist too.
+- Some male examples exist too.
 Ludwig von Drake has a fringe of hair, giving the impression that he's bald (but he has feathers on the top of his head!).
-Flinthart Glomgold◊ has a very full beard.note It's the same color as his feathers.]]
-In DuckTales, Launchpad McQuack has a red forelock peeking out from his aviator's cap; whether the rest of his head is drawn with hair or feathers varies from episode to episode.
+Flinthart Glomgold◊ has a very full beard.note In DuckTales, Launchpad McQuack has a red forelock peeking out from his aviator's cap; whether the rest of his head is drawn with hair or feathers varies from episode to episode.

 Films — Animated

 - Rango: Beans the desert lizard has curly locks of auburn hair.
 The gunslinger Rattlesnake Jake has a black mark under his lips that resembles a mustache.

 - Rock-A-Doodle: Chanticleer and Goldie.
 In the case of Chanticleer, his "hair" is actually his comb (a fleshy structure found on the heads of rooosters) which in his case is shaped like a pompadour haircut colored black to resemble Elvis Presley.

 - Iago, the parrot in Aladdin, has what appear to be eyebrows.

 - The Jungle Book: The vultures, who sport Beatles-style mops of hair on their heads because they are supposed to be The Beatles if they were a vulture barbershop quartet.
 (Values Dissonance in the animation department...)

 - Robin Hood: Sir Hiss appears to have three strands of hair sticking out from underneath his hat.